collinwa/MCFA/README.md

 in the factor loadings matrix for dataset `Y_1`.
 Here, `annot` is a dictionary mapping annotation names to feature names.
-You can use the function `gsea.load_annot()` to load a GMT annotation file into the proper format. `ref_sample` gives a reference sample for correcting for the correlation present in the factor loadings matrix. `None` will perform no correction, and will likely result in many false positives.
+You can use the function `gsea.load_annot()` to load a GMT annotation file into the proper format. `ref_sample` gives a reference sample for correcting for the correlation present in the factor loadings matrix. `ref_sample = None` will perform no correction, and will likely result in many false positives.
 On the other hand, you could use in-sample correction `ref_sample = Y['Y_1']`, which will likely result in very low power.
 An independent reference panel may provide better correction.
 If you have one, you can also specify that here.

-The other primary approach is to do permutations -
+The other approach is to do permutations -
 ```
-scores, pvals = gsea.permutation(Y['Y_1'], mcfa_res.Z, annot, n_perm=10000, threads=10)
+scores, pvals = gsea.permutation(Y['Y_1'], mcfa_res.Z, annot, n_perm=100000, threads=10)
 ```

 This looks for (transformed) correlations of the input data (`Y['Y_1']`) with the reduced space (`mcfa_res.Z`) and uses permutations to correct for the correlations across features.
-This generally works quite well, with the trouble being that you need to do a /lot/ of permutations.
+This generally works quite well, with the trouble being that you need to do a *lot* of permutations.
 For a standard gene set enrichment analysis, you likely need to do at least 100k permutations to get somewhat accurate p-value estimates.
 If you have multiple cores available, you can speed things up with the `threads` argument.